-When a part of the body collides with any hard surface, there is possibility of a fracture or bone breakage.
-During a motor vehicle accident, occupants may be tossed around inside the vehicle and impact the dash or windows, or even be ejected from the vehicle colliding with objects along the road like trees, fences, signs or bridges.
-During a fall, one’s body actually impacts the surface of the ground at a very high speed and serious fracture injuries are very common.
-Trying to stop a fall by putting one’s hand down to soften the impact may also result in a fracture of a finger, hand, or arm bone.
+When any part of the body collides with a hard surface, there is possibility of a bone fracture.
+During a motor vehicle accident, occupants may be tossed around inside the vehicle and impact the dash or windows, or even be ejected from the vehicle, colliding with objects along the road like trees, fences, signs, or bridges.
+During a fall, one’s body collides with the surface of the ground at a very high impact and serious fracture injuries are common.
+Attempting to stop or brace for a fall by using your hand or arm is a common way to suffer a broken hand, wrist, or arm.

-The first problem is identifying that there is a fracture.
-The only sign may be a bruised area of skin above the fracture point.
+First, you must identify that there is a fracture.
 An x-ray can reveal bone fractures quickly.
-Non-surgical options including immobilization are first considered in most cases if at all possible.
-Pain is a common problem with fractures and medicine may be required for relief.
-Sometimes a special device such as a firm shoe, cast or wrap is needed to help promote healing.
-Because of associated risks including infection, surgery is a last resort, but sometimes necessary.
-Insertion during surgery of a screw, plate nail or wire to secure the bone area is one surgical solution.
-Regardless which medical procedure is chosen by your physician, the bill will be paid by the insurance company of the party at fault, and will be included in your damages total at the end of the case.
+Non-surgical options, including immobilization, are first considered in most cases, if possible.
+Pain is extreme with fractures and medicine may be required for relief.
+Sometimes a firm shoe, cast, or wrap is needed to help promote healing.
+Because of associated risks, most notably infection, surgery is a last resort, but is sometimes unavoidable.
+Insertion of a screw, plate nail, or wire to secure the bone area is one surgical solution.
+Regardless of which medical solution is chosen by your physician, the bill will be paid by the insurance company of the party at fault, and will be included in your damages total at the end of the case.